ffurrer2/namespace-provisioner/README.md

 With the **Namespace Provisioner**, the preparation of namespaces can be achieved very easily:

-- Store the kubernetes configurations (i.e. the yaml files) of the resources in a `ConfigMap` or `Secret` and give them a meaningful name like *image-pull-secrets*, *rbac-rules* or *tiller-deployment*.
+- Store the Kubernetes configurations (i.e. the yaml files) of the resources in a `ConfigMap` or `Secret` and give them a meaningful name like *image-pull-secrets*, *rbac-rules* or *tiller-deployment*.
   - Multiple configurations can be stored in one `ConfigMap` or `Secret` by using the standard document separator `---`
 - Install the **Namespace Provisioner** operator (see [Installation](#installation)).
-  - The namespace where your kubernetes configurations are stored can be configured by environment variable `CONFIG_NAMESPACE`.
+  - The namespace where your Kubernetes configurations are stored can be configured by environment variable `CONFIG_NAMESPACE`.
 By default the `default` namespace is used.
 - For every new namespace add an annotation to inform the provisioner:
-  - If you stored your kubernetes configurations in an ConfigMap, use the annotation key `namespace-provisioner.daimler-tss.com/config`.
+  - If you stored your Kubernetes configurations in an ConfigMap, use the annotation key `namespace-provisioner.daimler-tss.com/config`.
-  - If you stored your kubernetes configurations in an Secret, use the annotation key `namespace-provisioner.daimler-tss.com/secret`.
+  - If you stored your Kubernetes configurations in an Secret, use the annotation key `namespace-provisioner.daimler-tss.com/secret`.
   - You can set both annotations if needed.
   - The value for the annotation is a comma separated list of names of your `ConfigMaps` or `Secrets`, e.g. `namespace-provisioner.daimler-tss.com/config=rbac-rules,tiller-deployment`